Key Takeaways

 Why Civil Unrest Preparedness Matters Now

 This isn’t a political topic for me.
 It’s a preparedness topic.
-And the historical record is clear: people who prepare for civil unrest protect their families.
+The historical record is clear: people who prepare protect their families.
 People who don’t are at the mercy of events they can’t control.
-Let me walk you through what actually happens, what you can learn from events that have already occurred, and exactly how to prepare your home and family.

 Fast forward to 2005.
 When Hurricane Katrina hit New Orleans, the natural disaster was catastrophic enough.
 But what followed was arguably worse: looting began within hours of the storm’s passage, not days.
 Law enforcement was overwhelmed, scattered, and in some cases simply didn’t show up.
 Some neighborhoods organized armed watches to protect residents and property.
 Others were left to fend for themselves.

-Meanwhile, in Argentina’s economic collapse of 2001, widespread looting of supermarkets and stores hit middle-class neighborhoods particularly hard.
+Meanwhile, Argentina’s economic collapse of 2001 saw widespread looting of supermarkets and stores hit middle-class neighborhoods particularly hard.
 Gated communities hired private security.
-Ordinary families who had assumed “it can’t happen here” watched their assumptions shatter along with their windows.
-These historical examples aren’t ancient history — they’re the operating manual for how to prepare for civil unrest.
+Ordinary families who’d assumed “it can’t happen here” watched their assumptions shatter along with their windows.
+These examples aren’t ancient history — they’re the operating manual for how to prepare for civil unrest.

 Lessons from Korean Business Owners During the LA Riots

-They were organized as a community, not as individuals.
-Business owners coordinated through Korean-language radio station Radio Korea (KBLA), which became their real-time communication infrastructure.
+They coordinated as a community, not as individuals.
+Business owners organized through Korean-language radio station Radio Korea (KBLA), which became their real-time communication infrastructure.
 The station broadcast locations of active threats, coordinated volunteers, and directed resources.
 When your cell towers are overloaded and official channels have gone silent, having an alternative communication network is the difference between coordinated response and chaos.

 They presented a collective deterrent.
 A single armed person on a rooftop is a target.
 Twenty organized people across multiple rooftops with clear communication is a deterrent.
-The businesses that survived largely did so because attackers looked at the visible, coordinated defense and moved to easier targets.
+Attackers looked at the visible, coordinated defense and moved to easier targets.

-I’m not a lawyer — consult your state’s self-defense statutes and a local attorney for legal guidance on use of force during civil unrest.
+I’m not a lawyer — consult your state’s self-defense statutes and a local attorney for guidance on use of force.
 What I can speak to from field experience is the practical reality: people go to prison for things they do during civil unrest, even when they believe they’re acting in self-defense.

 During the 2020 unrest, multiple individuals across the country faced criminal charges for brandishing or using weapons during protests — including homeowners who pointed firearms at people on their street.
 The legal landscape varies dramatically by state:

-- Castle Doctrine states generally allow lethal force to defend your home against intruders, but the specific requirements differ significantly
+- Castle Doctrine states generally allow lethal force to defend your home against intruders, but specific requirements differ

-- Defense of property with lethal force is far more restricted than defense of life in most jurisdictions — in many states, you cannot legally shoot someone for stealing your property
+- Defense of property with lethal force is far more restricted than defense of life in most jurisdictions — in many states, you can’t legally shoot someone for stealing your property

 - Duty to retreat laws in some states require you to attempt to flee before using lethal force, even in your own home